Dreii/breadknife.js/README.md

 ```

 ### Removing a test
-If a test is not longer necessary it can simply be removed from the config and it wont be saved on the next `Breadknife.init()` call, if a test that does not exist is provided to the `Breadknife.getSlice()` function, it will always return `Breadknife.states.CONTROL`
+If a test is not longer necessary it can simply be removed from the config and it wont be saved on the next `Breadknife.init()` call, if a test that does not exist is provided to the `Breadknife.getSlice()` function, it will always return `Breadknife.CONTROL`

 ## Config